Jobboard Finder’s opinion

 Jobseeker observations: It is very easy to create an account and to upload your CV.
 They ask many questions (your current or last job, for example) but you do not need to answer them.
 For some job offers, you are redirected to the company website.

-The job offers: Among the most popular searches, you have “summer jobs”, which gives you an idea of what kind of jobs to look for.
-That said, Finn is good at branding and has job offers in a variety of industries (the construction, health and sales industries at the top of the list), no older than about a month.
+The job offers: Finn is good at branding and has job offers in a variety of industries (engineering, health and sales industries at the top of the list), no older than about a month.

 Reactivity: They respond within an hour or so (in Norwegian).

-Special features: the icons; the JobMatch; the map; the “kan katten, kan du” adverts; company following; the “at Finn, you will find everything, except this page” message.
+Special features: the icons; the JobMatch; the map; the “kan katten, kan du” adverts; company following; the “at Finn, you will find everything, except this page” message; the helpful icons; the new blog.